 Monetary Policy Instruments and Implementation

-Policy Interest Rates and Open Market Operations (OMO)
+Open Market Operations (OMOs)

-3. OMOs are conducted either to absorb liquidity if there is excess liquidity, or to inject liquidity if there is a shortage of liquidity, thereby maintaining stability in overnight interest rates.
+OMOs are conducted either to absorb liquidity if there is excess liquidity, or to inject liquidity if there is a shortage of liquidity, thereby maintaining stability in short-term interest rates.
 OMOs are conducted through auctions to buy /sell government securities on a permanent or a temporary basis (Click here for a detailed description of the process of conducting OMO).
 The auction is on a multiple bid, multiple price system.
 Participants in the money market could make up to three bids at each short-term auction and up to six bids at each long-term auction and the successful bidders would receive their requests at the rates quoted in the relevant bid.
 The first step in the monetary policy implementation is liquidity forecasting.
 (Click here for the details)

 Statutory Reserve Requirement (SRR)